Skip to Content

 inlineThe option’s treatment of inline parameters'(Disallows|Requires) inline parameters.'

-appendWhether an array-valued option can be specified multiple times'Can be specified multiple times.'
+appendWhether an array-valued option can be supplied multiple times'Can be supplied multiple times.'

 choicesThe option’s parameter choices'Values must be one of #0.'#0 = the parameter choices